statedecoded/statedecoded-vagrant/README.md

 ### Dowload the code and start the Vagrant Machine

-* From the command line `git clone https://github.com/statedecoded/statedecoded-vagrant`
+* From the command line run `git clone https://github.com/statedecoded/statedecoded-vagrant`
-* At the command line, change into the directory that contains this repository.
+* cd into the statedecoded-vagrant directory
 * Download the git submodules using: `git submodule init; git submodule update`
-* Run the command `vagrant up` (This can take roughly 10 minutes or abit longer if this is the first time)
+* Run the command `vagrant up` (This can take roughly 10 minutes or slightly longer if this is the first time)

 ### Watch puppet take care of most of the installation! (hopefully!)
 We are using puppet to provision our virtural machine.
 If you run into problems